 Zigrida is a fluent speaker of Latvian and edits her church’s quarterly Latvian-language newsletter.

-assistant director for ir operations
+associate director for ir operations

 Kathryn enjoys reading short chapter books to her kids and long chapter books to herself.